BetaHydri/GetActiveFwRules/README.md

 # GetActiveFwRules
-Description: Get all Windows Firewall rules that are active due to the active connection profiles
+Description: Get all Windows Firewall rules that are active due to the actual active network connection profiles

 ---
 ## Sample usage: